 About This Drug

-Possible Side Effects (More Common)
+Possible Side Effects

 - Flu-like symptoms: fever, headache, muscle and joint aches, and fatigue (low energy, feeling weak)

-- Blood clots.
+- Blood clots and events such as stroke and heart attack.
 A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
 A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain.

 - Stroke.
 Symptoms of a stroke such as sudden numbness or weakness of your face, arm, or leg, especially on one side of your body; sudden confusion, trouble speaking or understanding; sudden trouble seeing in one or both eyes; sudden trouble walking, feeling dizzy, loss of balance or coordination; or sudden bad headache with no known cause.
 If you have any of these symptoms for 2 minutes, call 911.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

 - You may need to hold raloxifene for 3 days prior to long period of restricted movements such as bed rest, long distance travel, due to the risk of blood clots.
 Talk to your doctor and/or nurse for precautions you may need to take.

 - Calcium and vitamin D supplementation is sometimes recommended.
 Talk to your doctor and/or nurse for dietary instructions.

 - Swallow the medicine whole with or without food daily.

 - Missed dose: If you miss or vomit a dose, contact your physician.
 Do not take 2 doses at the same time and do not double up on the next dose.